We caught up with Frank Alarcon as he completed his Master of Urban and Regional Planning degree, and was preparing to graduate in May 2018.

 Over the course of my internship in the summer and part-time during fall semester, I got more and more intertwined with those projects, and it’s a small team there so they could really use me.
 So when the time came to post a position I had an edge after being there for nine months.

 Now I’m the deputy project manager for the Rush Line project.
 We’re in the early stages of planning, getting our environmental document prepared for the project, so there’s a lot of coordination between government agencies.

 You have the Minnesota Department of Transportation and five cities along the corridor that each have their stations.
 They’re interested in what the stations will look like and the zoning and land use around the stations, so it’s a lot of coordinating, communicating a complex project with a diverse set of stakeholders.
 It’s fun work, and I really enjoy it.

-What He’s Taking from the Humphrey School
+What Are You Taking from the Humphrey School?

 I think as a MURP, one thing that’s been really heartening for me is how cool the local planning community is.
 They are really supportive and doing this work for the right reasons.
 It seems like half of the planners in this region came out of the Humphrey School.

 So when we bond around our two years at Humphrey, that we all did a capstone, and we took the same classes, it places us in a local professional community that’s very supportive and a great resource.
 There’s a natural kinship when you meet a MURP at another agency and you need to resolve some technical issue; you have that Humphrey background in common, and that facilitates the relationship.